hanaoy0525/UoB-COMSM01102023-group-17/README.md

 The issue we now had to tackle was how to simulate gravity physics on the player character.
 In the player update() function the velocity of the player is increased.
 This velocity is then applied to the y location of the player character.
 This means each time the screen is refreshed the player falls at a faster rate than the last time it was refreshed to simulate gravity increasing the speed of the fall.
 When the player comes into contact with a platform the velocity is decreased.
 This means the player is moved upwards next time the screen is refreshed.
 The velocity is again decreased with each screen refresh, so the speed of the upwards movement is slowly being decreased until the character eventually starts to fall again.

 The final challenge was balancing the game.
 We had to decide the size of the player and platforms.
 We used the original Doodle Jump for reference.
 The platforms would take up roughly 1/8th of the screen and the character would be slightly smaller than the platform.
 We also decided to make the platforms thick enough to visually help the user as the platforms would stand out more.
 We also decided to have each platform type be visually different.
 Players seeing a green platform knew it was safe while a yellow platform was riskier.
 Enemy platforms were also added to bring some challenge to the game.
 We also had to choose the speed of the player character, both vertically and horizontally.
 This decision was tougher as it was something we couldn’t just see and decide was okay.

 As a team we played the game during each phase of development.
 This means everyone was able to give feedback on the difficulty.
 Our team is made up of casual, regular and avid gamers.
 This was especially important as we had feedback from all our stakeholders.
 During our evaluation phase we conducted further balance testing.
+We implemented a difficulty mode to make sure this game was suitable for all skill levels.
+After internal discussions we decided to remove the enemies and lava from the easy difficulty.
+This would give the player the chance to familiarize themselves with the premise and controls.
+With each difficulty increase an extra obstacle would be added to the game, with medium adding enemies and hard adding lava.

 Eventually we came to a balancing decision we believe is challenging, fair and most importantly fun.

 ## Evaluation